ofnote/tsalib/README.md

 # Tensor Shape Annotations Library (tsalib)

-Writing deep learning programs which manipulate multi-dimensional tensors (`numpy`, `pytorch`, `keras`, `tensorflow`, ...) requires you to carefully keep track of shapes of matrices/tensors.
+Writing deep learning programs which manipulate multi-dim tensors (`numpy`, `pytorch`, `keras`, `tensorflow`, ...) requires you to carefully keep track of shapes of tensors.
 In absence of a principled way to *name* tensor dimensions and track shapes, most developers resort to writing adhoc shape comments embedded in code (see code from [google-research/bert](https://github.com/google-research/bert/blob/a21d4848ec33eca7d53dd68710f04c4a4cc4be50/modeling.py#L664)).

 The `tsalib` library enables you to write
 - first-class, library-independent, shape annotations (TSAs) over **named dimension variables**,